 In the event of inclement weather, it is recommended you have warm, dry clothing outside the transition area to put on following your finish due to other athletes still being on the bike course.

 When you have completed the race, please do NOT enter the transition area wearing your timing chip.
 PLEASE remove your chip before re-entering the transition area and exiting again.
 This will cause a timing error.

-Located at the run in/out chute with water and electrolyte replacement.
+Located at the run-in/out chute with water and Gatorade Endurance Formula.

 Swim: 200m, 500m or 1.5k

 Each athlete will report their number to the timer before crossing the timing mats and entering the water.
 Again your responsibility to report that number to the timer.
-You will be lined up on the causeway and enter off the causeway with a jump into the lake.
+You will be lined up on the beach.

 Run: 1mi, 5k, 10k

 Starting and finishing lakeside on Van Ettan Lake in the park Exiting the transition area you will follow a coned lane along F-41 south.
 You will cross at the old light crossing onto the base.
 From that point following cones, signs, chalk out on the 5k course.
 Olympic distance athletes will simply turn Left at the fence line before F-41 and head back out.
 After completing the course you will cross F-41 again, following the coned lane down into the downhill finish in the park along Van Ettan Lake.